SMSC

 Students’ spiritual, moral, social and cultural development is promoted extremely well so that students respect each other’s views and say they feel safe. - OFSTED 2013

 “Value of the Week” includes a range of stimuli to reflect our spiritual diversity, to encourage knowledge, understanding, reflection and curiosity.
-Assemblies reflect our spiritual diversity, as do our displays, artwork, clubs/ provision for faith groups to meet/pray and involvement in an excellent range of activities/competitions/events within the local area and beyond (Artist in Residence/ Christian Union/ Reflection Room/ Assemblies/ Thought for the Week/ Debate Mate/ Charity Events/ Visits to residential care homes).
+Assemblies reflect our spiritual diversity, as do our displays, artwork, clubs/ provision for faith groups to meet/pray and involvement in an excellent range of activities/competitions/events within the local area and beyond (Artist in Residence/ Christian Union/ Reflection Room/ Assemblies/ Debate Mate/ Charity Events/ Visits to residential care homes).

 Teaching promotes high levels of resilience, confidence, tolerance and independence for when students have to tackle morally challenging situations.
 We have strong links with the local Community Police, to present co-operation and unity in our quest to make students responsible citizens, enabling them to participate fully and positively in democratic modern Britain.